Alexandra Burke discography

-The discography of British R&B and pop recording singer Alexandra Burke consists of three studio albums, ten singles as a main artist, two as a featured artist and nine music videos.
-All songs which have been released under the recording label of Sony BMG and Syco Music.
+The discography of British R&B and pop recording singer Alexandra Burke consists of three studio albums, fourteen singles as a main artist, one as a featured artist and twelve music videos.

 Alexandra made her debut in 2008 when she auditioned for British reality talent show, The X Factor during the fifth series, and ultimately won the show on 12 December 2008.
 During the series she dueted with Beyoncé Knowles on Knowles' "Listen".
 Due to winning the show, she won a record deal with Sony BMG and Syco Music and released her debut single, "Hallelujah".
 "Hallelujah" peaked at number-one on the UK Singles Chart and the Irish Singles Chart.
 The song became the current European record holder for single sales over a period of 24 hours, selling 105,000 copies in one day.
 It was also the top-selling song of the year in the UK, and became the 2008 UK Christmas number-one single.
 By January 2009, UK sales of Burke's version had passed one million copies, a first for a British female soloist.
 The music video for the song was directed by Max and Dania who directed the charity single Burke released with fellow X Factor Finalists 2008, "Hero" which also charted at number-one on the UK Singles Chart and Irish Singles Chart.

 Burke returned in late 2009 with follow-up single, "Bad Boys" which featured vocals from American rapper, Flo Rida.
 She performed the song on the first live show of the sixth series of The X Factor.
 The R&B single debuted at number-one on the UK Singles Chart and Irish Singles Chart as well as Burke gaining international success with the single.
 "Bad Boys" went on to gain a Platinum certification and Burke was nominated for a BRIT Award, it was the second time Burke was nominated for the Best British Single, first time with "Hallelujah".
 In the UK, "Bad Boys" is the 18th biggest download of all time.